Bar Stool Buying Guide

-Wood: Wooden bar stools and counter stools are durable and look great in old-world pubs.
-How they look in your home depends on your decor, the style and the wood finish you choose.
+Wooden bar stools and counter stools are durable and classic.
 Leather and wood will fit in nicely with a darker wood decor while a lighter wood fits well in a sunny breakfast nook.
-If you purchase backed wooden stools without padding, consider picking up cushions made for stools or bar chairs.
-Chair cushions can be purchased in any color you want, matching the rest of the room.
+If you purchase backed wooden stools without padding, consider picking up cushions made for stools.

-Look for stools with a covered piston.
-The hydraulics or gas-lifts, if exposed, will be greasy if touched, and a sleeve over the piston will keep clothes, kids and you clean.
+Look for adjustable stools with a covered piston.
+The hydraulics or gas-lifts, if exposed, will be greasy if touched, and a sleeve over the piston will keep clothes, kids, and you clean.